UCL-RITS/parkingSpace/RDS/EGA-client_custom/01_pyEGA_setup.md

 IMPORTANT: You may need to close and restart your shell after running 'conda init'.
 ```

+in this case, please try as suggested above: close your shell session and start with a new one (the environment should be setup correctly the second time you log in)

+**NOTE :**
-( to run apps with python 3.6 from System may need to set `PYTHONPATH=/usr/lib/python3.6/site-packages/` )
+( to run apps with python 3.6 from System **may need** to set the following environmental variable
+  `PYTHONPATH=/usr/lib/python3.6/site-packages/` )

+##### Instructions :

 - pick a name for your virtualEnv and set it with this variable
   `testVENV="chosen-name"`